Teamfight Tactics Guide by PsiGuard

 Some abilities will be cast and then reset that champion's mana to 0, while others transform that champion's attacks or summon allies for the remainder of the round.

-For a full breakdown of every champion's ability, class and origin, check out Riot's official TFT Champion Compendiun.
+For a full list of every champion's ability, check out our TFT Champions Cheatsheet.

-Items can be acquired by defeating neutral minions in combat rounds and through the Shared Draft carousel.
-There are 8 item components that can be combined with any other component to form a full item.
+Items can be acquired by defeating neutral minions in combat and through the Shared Draft carousel.
+The mystery drops from minions are revealed when you walk over them and can contain an item, champion or gold.
+There are 9 item components that can be combined with any other component to form a full item.
 Every item has only 2 components and can be crafted by placing the components onto a champion.

 The items you get throughout the game are somewhat random, though you do have the option to pick a champion in the Shared Draft carousel that's holding a key item you want.
 Selling a champion places their held items back into your inventory so you can add them to a different champion.